Physician Assistant Studies Curriculum

 PAS 616 Medicine and Society I 2 credit hours

 Medicine and Society (M&S) consists of 4 consecutive, integrated courses in which students explore the intersection of the individual in society and health care.
-The first semester will focus on interprofessional education, an introduction to the PA profession, medical ethics, academic integrity and professional conduct.
+The first semester will focus on an introduction to the PA profession, medical ethics, and cultural competency.
 The course will also consist of learning communities which will facilitate critical thinking and clinical problem solving.

 PAS 624 &625 Pharmacology & Therapeutics I & II 2 credit hours (ea)